Mulching vegetable gardens: best type of mulch & instructions

 • Some mulches have to be removed in order to manually cultivate your garden soil.

 • If the wrong mulch material is chosen, unwanted seeds of plants may be spread throughout your garden.
-It is best to use plant material without seeds as a mulch for your garden.
+It is best to use plant material without seeds as mulch for your garden.

 • Some pests, like slugs and snails, can benefit and find refuge from mulch layers too.
 So, when mulching, keep an eye on your tender, low-growing plants like strawberries (Fragaria) and lettuces (Lactuca sativa).